MrSom3body/homepage/README.md

 # 🌐 MrSom3body's Homepage

 Welcome to the repository for my personal homepage!
 This site is powered by [Hugo](https://gohugo.io) and styled with the sleek [Blowfish](https://blowfish.page) theme.
-It's built and deployed using GitHub Actions, ensuring smooth integration and continuous deployment.
+It's built and deployed using [Cloudflare Pages](https://pages.cloudflare.com/), ensuring smooth integration and continuous deployment.

 ## 🛠️ Development & Setup